 When you click on the “Dashboard” top menu item, you can select the “Marketing Dashboard” that looks like this:

-Depending on the territory you bought before, you will get an overview of the different leads that were generated.
+Depending on the territory you bought, you will get an overview of the different generated leads.

 The lead sources are the following: